-Working Group 2 members believe that one of the major challenges for Member States considering LTO is implementing a scoping and screening process that provides a
+Working Group 2 members believe that one of the major challenges for Member States considering LTO is implementing a scoping and screening process that provides a comprehensive list of SSCs to ensure that functions listed below are maintained with adequate safety margin.

-- Ensuring the integrity of reactor coolant pressure boundary - Ensuring that the nuclear power plant can shut down and maintain a safe shutdown condition (including emergency systems and non-safety systems whose failure impacts ) - Ensuring there is no impact on safety function from the failure of non safety related SSCs - Ensuring offsite radioactive exposures are within national limits
+- Ensuring the integrity of reactor coolant pressure boundary. - Ensuring that the nuclear power plant can shut down and maintain a safe shutdown condition (including emergency systems and non-safety systems whose failure impacts). - Ensuring there is no impact on safety function from the failure of non safety related SSCs - Ensuring offsite radioactive exposures are within national limits.